MrKWatkins/ZXSpectrumNextTests/Tests/Graphics/Layer2Port/ReadMe.txt

 the test is still running, and if that takes more than 0.5s, it's stuck, not reaching final stage of test).

+(first version of test did start at Bank 8, but that's very disruptive toward NextZXOS)

-Banks 8,9,10 are used for visible Layer2, banks 11,12,13 are used for "shadow" access and banks 14,15,16 are used as RAM in the $0000..$BFFF region to verify writes are landing only to the desired bank and not also underlying one.
+Banks 9,10,11 are used for visible Layer2, banks 12,13,14 are used for "shadow" access and banks 15,16,17 are used as RAM in the $0000..$BFFF region to verify writes are landing only to the desired bank and not also underlying one.

 Meaning of four 6x2px blocks in the result rectangle: